 Looking for the best butter substitute for baking?
 Welcome to my Baking 101 Guide to butter alternatives.
 Whether you need to replace butter in a recipe due to a dairy allergy or for other reasons, I’ve got you.

-Butter is a dairy product, and many people have lactose intolerance or allergies, not to mention the fact that butter is also an animal product and therefore unsuitable for those on plant-based diets.
-But regardless of whether or not you need a dairy-free substitute or if you have simply run out of butter, here are the best butter substitutes you can use instead of the real thing.
+Butter is a dairy product, and many people have lactose intolerance or allergies.
+Not to mention the fact that butter is also an animal product and therefore unsuitable for those on plant-based diets.
+But regardless of whether or not you need a dairy-free substitute or if you have simply run out of butter, here are the best butter substitutes instead of the real thing!

 - The function of butter in baking

 - Considerations when replacing butter in baking - the fat and water content